isomorphic-typescript/ts-isomorphic-gql/README.md

 # FAQs

-* Why are the type tooltips and error messages so awful?
-This is because the library has many deeply recursive TS types.
-I'm working on improving this part of the dev XP extensively once the library is feature-complete with respect to the official GraphQL spec.
-For now the minimum bar for commits is that the compiler only allows correct code to pass: generating correct return types and only allowing correct inputs/field access.
+* **Why are the type tooltips and error messages so awful?**

+ This is because the library has many deeply-recursive TS types.
+I will be working on improving this part of the dev XP extensively once the library is feature-complete with respect to the official GraphQL spec.
+For now the minimum bar for commits is that the compiler only allows correct code to pass: generating correct return types and only allowing correct inputs/field queries.

 # Work In Progress

 At this point most of the library (notice that I haven't added the resolver API section of the tutorial yet) is incomplete.
 I do have a proof of concept working with the Schema definition and type-safe querying from the client-side, but as of now that's it.
-At MVP I probably won't have existing schema to client code gen working, but this will be a fast-follow since many people consume GraphQL APIs which they did not write themselves, and such a tool will make it easier for people to amalgamate 3rd-party schema types into their own schema.
+At MVP the library probably won't have a tool for transpiling an existing schema to a ts-isomorphic-gql code representation, but this will be a fast-follow since many people consume GraphQL APIs which they did not write themselves, and such a tool will make it easier for people to amalgamate 3rd-party schema types into their own schema.

 # Support

-I wish I could work on open source full-time.
+Right now I have a full-time job in tech, but I believe I could provide more value to the world if I could work on open source full-time.
+Please consider helping me with that:

 - Ethereum address:
 - Cardano address: